Mounjaro Lawsuits

 A growing number of Mounjaro product liability lawsuits are now being filed nationwide.
 These lawsuits are being filed by individuals who used Mounjaro for weight loss and subsequently suffered some of the gastrointestinal or gallbladder injuries described above.

 The Mounjaro lawsuits are based primarily on failure to warn.
-They allege that Eli Lilly knew (or should have known) that regular use of Mounjar at higher doses could cause health problems like gastroparesis or gallbladder disease.
+They allege that Eli Lilly knew (or should have known) that regular use of Mounjaro at higher doses could cause health problems like gastroparesis or gallbladder disease.
 Despite this knowledge, the lawsuits claim that Eli Lilly failed to include any warning about these particular risks on the drug label for Mounjaro.
 As a result, doctors and patients were unaware of this potential risk associated with Mounjaro.

 Mounjaro Class Action Lawsuit